numberoverzero/bloop/docs/user/streams.rst

     Bloop creates a total ordering across shards using DynamoDB's ordering rules and each record's |ApproximateCreationDateTime|_ and |SequenceNumber|_.

-    For a detailed explanation, see :ref:`Stream Internals<internal-streams>`.
+    For a detailed explanation, see :ref:`internal-streams`.

 __ http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html